grzesiek-galezowski/tdd-ebook/manuscript/340_Test-Driving_Value_object.md

 - TrainId must be sealed, or derivatives will be able to override GetHashCode() with mutable code.
 ```

-I am impressed that the library took care of the equality methods, equality operators and `GetHashCode()`.
+I am impressed that the library took care of the equality methods, equality operators, and `GetHashCode()`.

 Johnny: Nice, huh?
 Ok, let's end this part and add the `sealed` keyword.
-The full source code of the class looks like this:
+The complete source code of the class looks like this:

 ```csharp